 Raw Vegan Diet

 Raw veganism is all about eating unprocessed, plant-based meals that are either fully raw or heated at shallow temperatures.
 Foods include fruits, vegetables, nuts, seeds, sprouted grains and legumes.
+Maple syrup is a regularly disputed inclusion here.

 Fun Fact: Woody Harrelson turned to a raw vegan diet in the 80s and has an organic farm on the Hawaiian island of Maui.